Moon Knight enters the MCU: Moon Knight episode breakdown, what are Moon Knight's powers, and more

 The theme of reflections showing multiple personalities has been shown throughout the episode, with Steven's reflections often not mirroring his own movements.

-The episode closes with us seeing Moon Knight in full costume, beating up the version of Anubis.
+The episode closes with us seeing Moon Knight in full costume, beating up what's apparently a version of Anubis.

 This implies that only Marc, and not Steven, can summon the suit and the powers, as hinted at by the booming internal voice of Khonshu, who also follows Steven throughout the episode, who frequently refers to Steven as “the idiot” and telling him to hand control over to Marc.